NeelPatel97/ToxicityPrediction2/README.md

  'Col_516','n_lipinski_hbd', 'tpsa', 'n_aliphatic_carbocycles']

-Additional Information
+##Additional Information
-The code in this repository is structured as follows:
+###The code in this repository is structured as follows:

-1. Feature generation with RDKit, Morgan fingerprints, and circular fingerprints.
+####1.
+Feature generation with RDKit, Morgan fingerprints, and circular fingerprints.
-2. Preprocessing and sanitizing the raw data with datamol.
+####2.
+Preprocessing and sanitizing the raw data with datamol.
-3. Merging and normalizing the generated features.
+####3.
+Merging and normalizing the generated features.
-4. Applying feature selection techniques (SelectKBest and Sequential Feature Selection).
+####4.
+Applying feature selection techniques (SelectKBest and Sequential Feature Selection).
-5. Training various machine learning models, including RandomForestClassifier, DecisionTreeClassifier, XGBoost, LightGBM, GradientBoostingClassifier, and MLPClassifier.
+####5.
+Training various machine learning models, including RandomForestClassifier, DecisionTreeClassifier, XGBoost, LightGBM, GradientBoostingClassifier, and MLPClassifier.
-6. Evaluating the performance of the models using various metrics, such as accuracy, confusion matrix, classification report, and F1 score.
+####6.
+Evaluating the performance of the models using various metrics, such as accuracy, confusion matrix, classification report, and F1 score.

-Link for the Online competition: https://www.kaggle.com/competitions/the-toxicity-prediction-challenge-ii
+###Link for the Online competition:
+https://www.kaggle.com/competitions/the-toxicity-prediction-challenge-ii